MDAnalysis/UserGuide/doc/source/examples/analysis/alignment_and_rms/README.rst

 Alignments and RMS fitting
 ==========================

-The :mod:`MDAnalysis.analysis.align` and :mod:`MDAnalysis.analysis.rms` modules contain the functions used for aligning structures, aligning trajectories, and calculating root mean squared quantities.
+The :mod:`MDAnalysis.analysis.align` and :mod:`MDAnalysis.analysis.rms`
+modules contain the functions used for aligning structures, aligning trajectories, and calculating root mean squared quantities.

+Demonstrations of alignment are in `align_structure`_, `align_trajectory_first`_, and `align_trajectory`_.
+Another example of generating an average structure from an alignment is demonstrated in `rmsf`_.
+Typically, trajectories need to be aligned for RMSD and RMSF values to make sense.

 .. note::